This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• sugar
+• 2 cups granulated sugar

-• powdered sugar
+• 3 cups powdered sugar sifted

-• half and half or whole milk
+• 4-6 tablespoons half and half – or whole milk

 How to Make Old Fashioned Donuts

-• Flour the counter and turn the dough balls onto the floured surface.
-Lightly flour the dough before using a rolling pin to roll it out to ⅓ inch thickness.
+• Once the dough is mixed divide it in half.
+Turn the dough balls onto the lightly floured surface.
+Lightly flour the dough before rolling both dough balls out to ⅓ inch thick.

 • Once the dough has been rolled allow it to sit for 20 minutes.
-During this time you can heat your oil.

-3. PREP.
-Pour oil into a high-sided skillet.
+2. PREP.
+In the meantime, pour oil into a high-sided skillet.
 Heat it to 370-380°F.

-Oil temperature.
 Using a deep-fry thermometer is the easiest way to ensure the correct oil temperature.
 If you don’t have one here is a trick I have used:

 • Set the burner to medium-high heat.

 • Take a wooden chopstick or the end of a wooden spoon and dip it into the oil.
-If you see a steady stream of bubbles, then the oil is ready.
-However, the stream should not be vigorous and splatter.

 Glazed old fashioned donuts on baking sheet.